Skip to main content

 );

-const verified = await astral.verify.proof(proof, { chainId: 84532 });
+const verified = await astral.proofs.verify(proof, { mode: 'tee', chainId: 84532 });

 // 5.
-Compute — use the verified location in a spatial operation
+Compute — use the verified location in a spatial operation.

-const inside = await astral.compute.contains({
+const inside = await astral.compute.contains(

 console.log(`Inside geofence: ${inside.result}`);